rcl-ssl/docs/containers/docker.md

 # Automatically Install and Renew SSL/TLS Certificates

-You can use RCL SSL DNS AutoRenew for Docker to automatically install and renew SSL/TLS certificates created in the **RCL SSL Portal** in a docker host using the the following creation options:
+You can use RCL SSL DNS AutoRenew for Docker to automatically install and renew SSL/TLS certificates in a docker host created in the **RCL SSL Portal** using the the following creation options:

 - [Azure DNS](../portal//azure-dns.md) (including [SAN](../portal/azure-dns-san.md))

-Certificates will be save to a volume on the host machine for a web server to use.
+Certificates will be save to a volume on the host machine for an ingress controller to use.

 # Configuration Prerequisite